Form 8.3 - The Vanguard Group, Inc.: Ageas SA/NV

 (a) Purchases and sales

-Purchase/sale Class of relevant security Number of securities Price per unit Ordinary Purchase 352 38.09 EUR
+Purchase/sale Class of relevant security Number of securities Price per unit Ordinary Purchase 43 38.42 EUR Ordinary Sale 1,176 38.42 EUR

 (b) Cash-settled derivative transactions